Snowflake-Labs/sfquickstarts/site/devlabs/building_a_crypto_pipeline.md

 ## Create Stored Procedure to Delete Data from Raw
 Duration: 4

-Create a Stored Procedure to encapsulate the steps to delete the data from the raw, unencrypted table once it's in the staging table.This will leverage one of the stream on the staging table in order to always only delete those rows which have already been successfully processed at the time the Stored Procedure runs.
+Create a Stored Procedure to encapsulate the steps to delete the data from the raw, unencrypted table once it's in the staging table.This will leverage one of the streams on the staging table in order to always only delete those rows which have already been successfully processed at the time the Stored Procedure runs.

 ```
 use role CRYPTO_PIPE_RAW_USER;